awslabs/aws-iot-device-client/README.md

 ### Configuration
 You can enable or disable the Secure Tunneling feature by a CLI argument or in the configuration file.

-To enable/disable the feature by CLI:
+#### Configuring the Secure Tunneling feature via the command line:
 ```
 $ ./aws-iot-device-client --enable-tunneling [true|false]
 ```

-To enable/disable the feature in the configuration file:
+#### Configuring the Secure Tunneling feature via the JSON configuration file:
 ```
 {
   ...